robbiet111/dissertation-project/Timelog.md

 ### 23 Oct 2023
 * No Advisor meeting due to illness
-* *2 hours* Adding Character Design in-place of the capsule that I had been using to traverse the rerrain
+* *2 hours* Adding Character Design in-place of the capsule that I had been using to traverse the rerrain.
 * *1.5 hours* Fully developing the movement system (Jumping, moving back/forward/left/right etc.

 ### 25 Oct 2023